esl/virtual-elixirconf-eu-jekyll/_trainers/mikael-muszynski.md

 twitter: linduxed

 ---
-<p>Mikael came from Ruby, grew interested in functional programming, tinkered with Haskell, eventually found Elixir and is now a passionate Elixir Alchemist at ESL.</p>
+**_Mikael_** came from Ruby, grew interested in functional programming, tinkered with Haskell, eventually found Elixir and is now a passionate Elixir Alchemist at ESL.